 On May 19, 2020, Lopez Community Land Trust purchased its second farm, the Lopez Sound Farm and Forest Preserve, the 117.74 acre farm/forest parcel on Lopez Sound Road across from S & S Homestead Farm.
 LCLT drafted a new Farm Plan and hired Rain Shadow Consulting to write a new Forest Plan.
 Both plans were approved by the SJC assessor’s office and the land is now in Current Use with the exception of a one-acre building circle.
-Currently a family has a 2-year lease on the 21.477 acres of pasture until a formal Request for Proposals, and underlying infrastructure, such as septic, certified potable water source, and an overall plan for the siting of future housing, outbuildings, trails, etc., is complete.
+Through a competitive process, Lena and Andrew Jones were selected to lease the farm.
+Read about the announcement and get to know them here.

 - Strengthen our local food system, ecological diversity and access to local foods;